-Net cash used in operating activities for the nine months ended September 30, 2022 consisted primarily of our net loss of \$29.6 million, partially offset by non-cash items consisting of stock-based compensation and amortization of operating lease assets totaling \$7.0 million.
-Operating activities also include an increase of accounts payable and accrued expenses of \$1.9 million, a decrease in prepaid expenses and other assets of \$2.1 million, and a decrease in operating lease liability of \$0.3 million.
+For the nine months ended September 30, 2022, operating activities used \$18.9 million of cash, which primarily consisted of our net loss of \$29.6 million.
+Operating activities include adjustments for certain non-cash charges including \$6.7 million of stock-based compensation and \$0.3 million of operating lease amortization.
+Net operating assets and liabilities changed by \$3.7 million, primarily driven by a decrease in prepaid expenses and other assets of \$2.1 million, a decrease in operating lease liability of \$0.3 million and an increase in accounts payable and accrued expenses of \$1.9 million.